GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 Note that, this library is bundled and enabled by default in the [OpenResty bundle](http://openresty.org/).

-IMPORTANT: to be able generate unique ids, the random generator must be properly seeded using `math.randomseed` prior to using this module.
+IMPORTANT: to be able to generate unique ids, the random generator must be properly seeded using `math.randomseed` prior to using this module.

 ## Synopsis